As discussed in this recent blog post, a calorie deficit isn’t the only factor to consider when you’re goal is to lose weight.

-Monitor how you feel on that day, and for 2 days afterwards (although those 2 days go back to avoiding diary).
+Monitor how you feel on that day, and for 2 days afterwards (although those 2 days go back to avoiding dairy).

-Taking a food intolerance test could help you know exactly what food you’re intolerant too and therefore which foods to eliminate, which would take out some of the ‘guess-work’ from the elimination diet phase.
+Alternatively, taking a food intolerance test could help you know exactly what food you’re intolerant to and therefore which foods to eliminate, which would take out some of the ‘guess-work’ from the elimination diet phase.

 Common Rules To Avoid Gut Issues